SpiderUnicorn/spiderunicorn.github.io/_posts/2017-04-02-readable-test-results-with-xunit.md

 }
 ```

 Next, make sure the file is included in the build.
 If you are using visual studio, right click on the file and edit properties.
-Set “copy to output” to “preserve newest”.
+Set “Copy to Output Directory” to "Copy if newer".
 If you are using any other editor.
 Open the **csproj** file and add the following.

 ```xml
  <ItemGroup>